Faculty Can Submit Proposals for Data+ 2020 Student Research Projects

-Data+ is a summer research experience for undergraduates interested in exploring data-driven approaches to interdisciplinary challenges.
+Data+ is a ten-week summer research experience for undergraduates interested in exploring data-driven approaches to interdisciplinary challenges.

 Students join small teams and work alongside other teams in a communal environment.
-They learn how to marshal, analyze and visualize data, while gaining broad exposure to the field of data science.
-In Summer 2018 there were 24 Data+ teams working together in Gross Hall.
+They learn how to marshal, analyze, and visualize data, while gaining broad exposure to the field of data science.
+In Summer 2019 there were 30 Data+ teams working together in Gross Hall.

-Data+ is offered through the Information Initiative at Duke (iiD) and is part of the Bass Connections Information, Society & Culture theme.
-The program runs for ten weeks from mid-May until the end of July.
+Data+ is offered through the Rhodes Information Initiative at Duke (iiD) and is part of the Bass Connections Information, Society & Culture theme.
+The program runs from mid-May until the end of July.
 During this time, students are required to contribute to the team full-time and may not take classes or have other employment.

 Request for Proposals

-We invite proposals for faculty-sponsored Data+ projects in Summer 2019.
-We are especially interested in proposals that involve a partner from outside the academy, or a faculty member from a different discipline.
+Rhodes iiD invites proposals for faculty-sponsored Data+ projects in Summer 2020.
+We are especially interested in proposals that involve a partner from outside the academy or a faculty member from a different discipline.
 We also encourage proposals that involve previously untested ideas or unanalyzed datasets, and we hope that the Data+ team can make a contribution with important proof-of-principle work that may lead to more substantial faculty work and/or connections in the future.
-We also welcome proposals that will lead to the undergraduates creating tools that might be used in the classroom or that might facilitate community engagement with data and data-driven questions.
+We also welcome proposals that will lead to the undergraduates creating tools that might be used in the classroom or facilitate community engagement with data and data-driven questions.

-Opportunity to submit a joint proposal for a year-long Bass Connections project and a Summer 2019 Data+ project: Interested faculty may propose a Data+ project connected to a year-long Bass Connections project by completing the Bass Connections RFP (due Nov.
-5).
+Opportunity to submit a joint proposal for a year-long Bass Connections project and a Summer 2020 Data+ project: Interested faculty may propose a Data+ project connected to a year-long Bass Connections project by completing the Bass Connections RFP (due Nov.
+4).
 Please be prepared to articulate how you will connect the Data+ project with the year-long project.
-Please note that funding decisions will continue to be made by each program individually, so it is possible that your proposal may be accepted for only Data+ or only Bass Connections.
+Funding decisions will be made by each program individually, so it is possible that your proposal may be accepted for only Data+ or only Bass Connections.
 Please contact Laura Howes if you have questions or want to discuss how other faculty have connected these experiences in the past.